 - Chamber of Commerce: The Chamber of Commerce is a membership organization that includes local businesses, restaurants, retail establishments, service providers, and entrepreneurs.
 Because their members have an investment and an interest in the community, they often provide support in a variety of ways. - Neighborhood Associations: These groups include members from a variety of places (private homes, buildings, businesses, etc) who have a common concern for the neighborhood.
 Associations can set their own agendas and respond to specific heeds in their community.
-For example, if the safety of children walking to and from school is of concern, a Neighborhood Association could set up a walking patrol of adults to accompany children or to monitor the street at different points on the route to and from school. - Religious Institutions: Synagogues, churches and mosques have a tradition of being involved in community affairs and having an ability to organize their congregations.
+For example, if the safety of children walking to and from school is of concern, a Neighborhood Association could set up a walking patrol of adults to accompany children or to monitor the street at different points on the route to and from school. - Neighborhood and Business Services, City of Charlotte: Offers many types of matching grants for building facades, security, etc. Contact them for program guidelines and qualifying conditions. - Religious Institutions: Synagogues, churches and mosques have a tradition of being involved in community affairs and having an ability to organize their

+- congregations.
 Identify these institutions in your neighborhood and try to get to know the religious leaders. - Other: Most neighborhoods have other organizations or institutions that make their community unique and may be a potential partner on community safety.
 For example, is there a hospital on the next block?
 A fire station?
 A museum?
 A community college?
-All of these institutions, and many others, have a proprietary interest in keeping the neighborhood safe and should be included as you identify potential partners.
+These institutions, and many others, have a proprietary interest in keeping the neighborhood safe and should be included as you identify potential partners.